musicbyjing/language_notes/javascript.md

 ### Typing

 - Java, C, OCaml are **statically typed**: the type of a variable is known at compile time.
-In Java, C, etc. variable types are _explcitly specified_ while in OCaml the types are _inferred_
+In Java, C, etc. variable types are _explicitly specified_ while in OCaml the types are _inferred_
   - Examples: C, C++, Java, Rust, Go, Scala, OCaml, Kotlin
 - JavaScript is **dynamically typed**: types are associated with runtime values, not named variables/fields